ipython/ipykernel/README.md

 ## Running tests with coverage

-Follow the instructions from `Running tests`, then ensure you have the `coverage` module installed
+Follow the instructions from `Running tests`.
+Ensure you have the `coverage` module installed with

 ```bash
 pip install coverage